 >> We thank reviewer #6 for suggestions on further references and we have added some of them to our manuscript.
 But since the aim of our manuscript is to provide specific protocol(s) of our methods and not a broader review-like text to the readers, not all of the literature has been added.

-TITLE:

-Microfocus X-ray computed tomography system (microCT) imaging and image analysis of marine invertebrates
+Microfocus X-ray computed tomography (microCT) imaging of Actinia equina (Cnidaria), Harmothoe sp.
+(Annelida), and Xenoturbella japonica (Xenacoelomorpha)

-AUTHORS AND AFFILIATIONS
+Authors:

-Akiteru Maeno1, Hisanori Kohtsuka2, Kensuke Takatani3, Hiroaki Nakano3
+Akiteru Maeno, Hisanori Kohtsuka, Kensuke Takatani, Hiroaki Nakano

+Authors: institutions/affiliations for each author:

+Akiteru Maeno

+Mammalian Genetics Laboratory

-1Mammalian Genetics Laboratory, National Institute of Genetics, 1111 Yata, Mishima, Shizuoka, 411-8540, Japan
+National Institute of Genetics

+1111 Yata, Mishima, Shizuoka, 411-8540, Japan

+amaeno@nig.ac.jp

+Hisanori Kohtsuka

+Misaki Marine Biological Station

-2Misaki Marine Biological Station, The University of Tokyo, 1024 Koajiro, Misaki, Miura, Kanagawa 238-0225, Japan
+The University of Tokyo

+1024 Koajiro, Misaki, Miura, Kanagawa 238-0225, Japan

+kohtsuka@mmbs.s.u-tokyo.ac.jp

+Kensuke Takatani

+Shimoda Marine Research Center

+University of Tsukuba

-3Shimoda Marine Research Center, University of Tsukuba, 5-10-1, Shimoda, Shizuoka 415-0025, Japan
+5-10-1, Shimoda, Shizuoka 415-0025, Japan

+takatani@shimoda.tsukuba.ac.jp

-Corresponding Author: Hiroaki Nakano
+Hiroaki Nakano

+Shimoda Marine Research Center

+University of Tsukuba

+5-10-1, Shimoda, Shizuoka 415-0025, Japan

-Email Address: h.nakano@shimoda.tsukuba.ac.jp
+h.nakano@shimoda.tsukuba.ac.jp

+Corresponding author: Hiroaki Nakano, Ph.D.
 Tel: +81-(0)558-22-6734

-KEYWORDS:
+Keywords:

-microCT, diceCT, Lugol solution, iodine, volume rendering, image reconstruction, Actina, Cnidaria, Harmothoe, Annelida, Xenoturbella, invertebrates
+microCT, Lugol solution, iodine, Actinia, Cnidaria, Harmothoe, Annelida, Xenoturbella, Xenacoelomorpha, invertebrates

-SHORT ABSTRACT: (10 words minimum, 50 words maximum)
+SHORT ABSTRACT

-Here, protocols for performing microfocus X-ray computed tomography systems (microCT) imaging on marine invertebrate animals are explained in detail.
-This study describes steps such as sample fixation, staining, scanning, image reconstruction, specimen retrieval, and data analyses.
-Ideas on how the protocol can be adjusted to each sample is also provided.
+Here, protocols for performing microfocus X-ray computed tomography (microCT) imaging of three marine invertebrate animals are explained in detail.
+This study describes steps such as sample fixation, staining, mounting, scanning, image reconstruction, and data analyses.
+Suggestions on how the protocol can be adjusted for different samples are also provided.

-LONG ABSTRACT: (150 words minimum, 300 words maximum)
+LONG ABSTRACT

-Traditionally, biologists had to rely on destructive methods such as sectioning in order to investigate the internal structures of opaque organisms.
-But recently, non-destructive microCT imaging has become a powerful and emerging protocol in biology, due to the technological advancements in sample staining methods and innovations in microCT hardware, processing computers, and data analyzing software.
-However, this protocol is still limited to a number of research groups, and not commonly used as in medical and industrial fields.
-Even in biological facilities that possess this high-performance system, instances in which experienced users with accurate knowledge of its advantages and disadvantages operate the system to its maximum extent are uncommon.
-One of the reasons for this limited use in the field is the lack of a simple and comprehensible manual covering all of the necessary steps: sample collection, fixation, staining, observations, scanning, data analyses, and sample retrieval.
-Another reason is the vast diversity observed in metazoans, especially in marine invertebrates.
-Due to the diverse size, morphology, and physiology, it is crucial to adjust conditions and hardware configurations at each step depending on the sample.
-Here, three microCT imaging methods are explained in detail using three diverse marine invertebrates: Actina equina (Anthozoa, Cnidaria), Harmothoe sp.
+Traditionally, biologists have had to rely on destructive methods such as sectioning in order to investigate the internal structures of opaque organisms.
+Non-destructive microfocus X-ray computed tomography (microCT) imaging has become a powerful and emerging protocol in biology, due to technological advancements in sample staining methods and innovations in microCT hardware, processing computers, and data analysis software.
+However, this protocol is not commonly used, as it is in the medical and industrial fields.
+One of the reasons for this limited use is the lack of a simple and comprehensible manual that covers all of the necessary steps: sample collection, fixation, staining, mounting, scanning, and data analyses.
+Another reason is the vast diversity of metazoans, particularly marine invertebrates.
+Because of marine invertebrates’ diverse sizes, morphologies, and physiologies, it is crucial to adjust experimental conditions and hardware configurations at each step, depending on the sample.
+Here, microCT imaging methods are explained in detail using three phylogenetically diverse marine invertebrates: Actinia equina (Anthozoa, Cnidaria), Harmothoe sp.
 (Polychaeta, Annelida), and Xenoturbella japonica (Xenoturbellida, Xenacoelomorpha).
-Ideas on performing microCT imaging on various animals are also suggested.
+Suggestions on performing microCT imaging on various animals are also provided.

 INTRODUCTION

-Biological researchers generally had to make thin sections and perform observations by light or electron microscopy in order to investigate the internal structures of opaque organisms.
-But these methods are destructive, and problematic to apply on rare or valuable specimens.
-Furthermore, several steps in the method, such as embedding and sectioning is time consuming, taking several days to observe a sample depending on the protocol.
-Moreover, due to the handling of numerous sections, the possibility of damaging or losing some sections were always present.
-Tissue clearing techniques are available for some specimens1-5, but not yet applicable to many animal species.
+Biological researchers generally have had to make thin sections and perform observations by light or electron microscopy in order to investigate the internal structures of opaque organisms.
+However, these methods are destructive and problematic when applied to rare or valuable specimens.
+Furthermore, several steps in the method, such as embedding and sectioning, are time consuming, and it can take several days to observe a sample, depending on the protocol.
+Moreover, when handling numerous sections, there is always a possibility of damaging or losing some sections.
+Tissue-clearing techniques are available for some specimens1-5 but are not yet applicable for many animal species.